mrocklin/mrocklin.github.io/minimal-bug-reports.md

 -  *Complete – Provide all parts needed to reproduce the problem*
 -  *Verifiable – Test the code you're about to provide to make sure it reproduces the problem*

-Lets be clear, this is *hard* and takes time.
+Let's be clear, this is *hard* and takes time.

 As a question-asker I find that creating an MCVE often takes 10-30 minutes for a simple problem.
 Fortunately this work is usually straightforward,